hubblo-org/scaphandre/docs_src/tutorials/docker-compose.md

 Refresh the dashboard after 30s or enable auto-refresh and you should see the data filling the graphs.

 The `process_filter` textbox on the top of the graph allows you to look at the power consumption of a single application or service.
 Type the name of the program you want to look at and press enter.
 In the `Filtered process (process_filter) power, by exe` graph, on the 3rd line, you should now see the power cosumption of the given program.

+To remove the stack just run this command in the same folder:

+    docker-compose down